schulke-214/yogawm/README.md

 In the end you will have your own project/crate/code which just uses the interfaces and ideas `yoga` offers you.

 While XMonad has a (atleast) some kind of imperative API, `yoga` tries to be as declarative as possible.

 You pull in only the features you need.
 You handle events by yourself.
-And you can make it everything you want.
+You make it everything you want.

 ## Quickstart